dncrews/MultiGitConfig/README.md

   ~/.git/
 </pre>

 and create any environment directories you want.
-If you had two main configurations you use, you'd create two directories laid out like this:
+If you had two main configurations you use, you'd create two directories, each with a .gitconfig and an optional .gitignore, laid out like this:

 <pre>
   ~/.git/.bash_git
+  ~/.git/default/.gitignore <--- Used if .gitignore not included in env

   ~/.git/env1/
-  ~/.git/env1/.gitignore
+  ~/.git/env1/.gitignore  <--- Optional
   ~/.git/env1/.gitconfig

   ~/.git/env2/
-  ~/.git/env2/.gitignore
+  ~/.git/env2/.gitignore  <--- Optional
   ~/.git/env2/.gitconfig
 </pre>